jacobobryant/biff/slate/source/index.html.md

    you use `main` instead of `master` as your default branch.
 4. Edit `config.edn` and update `:biff/base-url`.
 5. Set an A record on `example.com` that points to your Ubuntu server.
-6. Make sure you can ssh into the server, then run `scp setup.sh root@example.com`.
+6. Make sure you can ssh into the server, then run `scp setup.sh root@example.com:`.
 7. Run `ssh root@example.com`, then `bash setup.sh`.
 After it finishes, run `reboot`.
-8. On your local machine, run `git remote set-url prod ssh://app@example.com/home/app/repo.git`.
+8. On your local machine, run `git remote add prod ssh://app@example.com/home/app/repo.git`.

 Now you can deploy your application anytime by committing your code and then running `./task deploy`.
 This will copy your config files (which aren't checked